morpho-org/morpho-security/asset-listing-checklist.md

 - [ ] Check if the asset is supply only (if true pause the borrow and disable the P2P).
 - [ ] Check if the asset has a borrow cap.
 - [ ] Check if there exists any other special treatment of the asset in the underlying contracts.
+- [ ] Check if the asset is deprecated.
 - [ ] Do a governance post.

 ## Before Listing

 - [ ] If the asset passes the "Discussion Phase", the asset MUST be tested (integration test and fuzzing) on a fork.
 The protocol MUST behave as usual with this new asset.
 - [ ] Morpho's liquidation bot MUST be able to liquidate on this asset (if the asset is borrowable).
+- [ ] Check if the asset is paused, frozen or another pool's flag preventing a smooth listing.

 ## Listing